 AC21 members recognize that, were USDA to decide to establish a compensation mechanism, the process may require seeking new legislative authority.
 Developing such a mechanism, developing appropriate actuarial information, and proposing and finalizing regulations, could be a long and complex process.
 However, the process might be positively affected by a high degree of support across all stakeholders.

-One option discussed by the AC21 was a pilot or localized program designed to test out, on a smaller scale, some parameters for compensation.
+[One option discussed by the AC21 was a pilot or localized program designed to test out, on a smaller scale, some parameters for compensation.
 Although such a program might be developed somewhat more quickly, Congressional authority would still need to be sought and the effort might still take a considerable amount of time.
-There was not overall support among AC21 members for recommending the immediate establishment of such a test program, however.
+There was not overall support among AC21 members for recommending the immediate establishment of such a test program, however.][LB: DELETE]

 Farmer support for any future crop insurance-type mechanism addressing unintended GE presence and applicable to organic and identity-preserved non-GE farming operations would be bolstered if additional attention is given by USDA to improving existing conventional crop insurance coverage for these operations.